 The NT EPA review provides compelling evidence that supports a permanent ban on seabed mining in the Northern Territory.
 What this evidence reveals is that:

 - the likely sites of seabed mining are in areas with high biodiversity and cultural values, especially in estuaries and river mouths;

 - there is substantial uncertainty about the likely impacts of most known seabed mining methods on the Top End’s environmental values and on other resources industries, such as commercial fishing and tourism;

 - NT mining laws are ill-equipped to cope with the very different circumstances of seabed mining in dynamic marine environments;

 - the mineral resources in the Top End’s coasts and seas are unproven and would require exploration using impactful methods such as seismic surveys;

 - the industry is yet to achieve a social licence to operate;

-- claims by the industry that seabed mining will boost regional and remote economies are contradicted by research which indicates that they rarely if ever materialise and are far outweighed by the negative cultural, environmental and social impacts.
+- potential claims by the industry that seabed mining would boost regional and remote economies are contradicted by research which indicates that these economic benefits rarely, if ever, materialise and are far outweighed by the negative cultural, environmental and social impacts.

 - the report fails to adequately address the potential impacts on Indigenous communities, commercial and recreational fishing and tourism;

-- the draft report places too much faith in legislative, environmental assessment and community engagement frameworks being able to protect the Top End coasts and seas from the impacts of seabed mining, and
+- the draft report places too much faith in legislative, environmental assessment and community engagement frameworks (which have a history of failure) being able to protect the Top End coasts and seas from the impacts of seabed mining, and

 - the report excludes the impacts that the land-based operations of the seabed mining industry – processing factories, wharves, roads and other infrastructure – would have on coastal habitats, local communities, recreation and tourism.